wang0665/SmartDB-InfluxDB/InfluxDB.md

 ```
 SELECT "RealPower" AS "Real_P" FROM "SDB"."basicRetention"."SecondlyReading" WHERE time > '2019-10-21T00:00:00.000Z' AND time < '2019-10-21T01:00:00.000Z' AND "ChannelId"='1' AND "DeviceId"='000012'
 ```

+For more detail about how to query, please refer to [InfluxDB Manual](https://docs.influxdata.com/influxdb/v1.7/)

+### Programming Interface

+InfluxDB support Python this lib is [here](https://github.com/influxdata/influxdb-python)

+InfluxDB support Java this lib is [here](https://github.com/influxdata/influxdb-java)

+InfluxDB support PHP this lib is [here](https://github.com/influxdata/influxdb-php), **I didn't use this**